 ‘Wait here,’ said the barman, leaving us there.

 Did we have to drink the beer there too; had he gone to get it for us?

 Mr T wasn’t answering; too busy making what looked like a fort out of the crisp boxes . . .

 We never got our pints.
 When the barman returned he wasn’t alone.
 Anyone who’d been in the club when we’d walked in was behind him.

-They started making offers on the stuff Mr T was arranging on the boxes like setting up shop.
+They started making offers on the stuff Mr T was arranging on the boxes.

 And what they offered was a lot more than we sold for at market!